-- The streamlining must be easily detachable for technical control and be so designed and fitted to allow complete liberty of movement to the driver and passenger when the vehicle is in motion and when getting on and off the vehicle, without any part of it having to be displaced. - 2.
-Aerofoils or spoilers are not permitted. - 3.
-Rear view mirrors are forbidden. - 4.
-A solid and effective protection must be fitted between the driver and the engine and must prevent direct contact between the driver's body or clothing and escaping flames or leaking fuel - 5.
-Any type of seating may be used provided it is properly padded and securely fitted in place. - The extreme forward part of the streamlining must not project forward in plan beyond the most forward part of the front tyre by more than 400mm. - 7.
+- The streamlining must be easily detachable for technical control and be so designed and fitted to allow complete liberty of movement to the driver and passenger when the vehicle is in motion and when getting on and off the vehicle, without any part of it having to be displaced.
+The fairing may also be of the 'fully enclosed' type (as per ACU Formula 2 rules). - 3.
+Rear view mirrors are forbidden. - A solid and effective protection must be fitted between the driver and the engine and must prevent direct contact between the driver's body or clothing and escaping flames or leaking fuel or oil. - 5.
+Any type of seating may be used provided it is properly padded and securely fitted in place. - 6.
+The extreme forward part of the streamlining must not project forward in plan beyond the most forward part of the front tyre by more than 400mm. - 7.
 The extreme rearward part of the streamlining must not project rearward in plan beyond the most rearward part of the rear tyre by more than 400mm. - 8.
-Whatever the position of the handlebars, there must be a clear space of at least 20mm between the streamlining and the extremities of the handlebars, including any attachments thereto, and a clear space of at least 20mm between the streamlining and any other part of the steering mechanism or front wheel.
+Whatever the position of the handlebars, there must be a clear space of at least 20mm between the streamlining and the extremities of the handlebars, including any attachments thereto, and a clear space of at least 20mm between the streamlining and any other part of the steering mechanism or front wheel